Your grief about your own childhood may be triggered after becoming a parent.

 But for those of us who come from relational trauma backgrounds, this experience of loving someone else so wholeheartedly can sometimes trigger different feelings for the people who raised us: renewed anger and grief.

-Becoming a parent can retrigger old wounds from childhood trauma.
+How can becoming a parent retrigger old wounds from your own childhood?

 When you feel such profound respect, care, and concern for your child and attempt to do everything – literally everything – in your power to make them feel loved, safe, accepted, respected, and well-cared for, this can evoke explicit and implicit memories about how you yourself didn’t have these very things you’re working so hard to provide for your child.